mbroz2/quarkus-workshop-langchain4j/docs/docs/section-2/step-03.md

 There are a number of things that we now need our car management app to handle:

-- Car returns from rentals, the car wash, or the maintenance department
+- Car returns from rentals, the car wash, or the maintenance department.
-- Analyzing the return feedback to see if a car wash and/or maintenance are required
+- Analyzing the return feedback to see if a car wash and/or maintenance are required.
-- Based on the feedback, getting the maintenance department to work on the car
+- Based on the feedback, getting the maintenance department to work on the car.
-- Based on the feedback, getting the car wash team to clean the car
+- Based on the feedback, getting the car wash team to clean the car.
-- Automatically updating the car condition based on the analysis of the feedback
+- Automatically updating the car condition based on the analysis of the feedback.

 ## Nested Workflows

 In the previous step, we used a sequence workflow, which ran the car wash agent followed by the car condition feedback agent.
 In this step, we will build a sequence workflow that contains a parallel workflow, a conditional workflow, and a single agent (see diagram below).

 At each step in the workflow, the agentic framework checks the inputs needed by the next workflow or agent that needs to run.
-For the root of the workflow (in this case our sequence workflow), parameters are provided by the caller of the workflow interface.
+When the outer-most workflow starts (in this case our sequence workflow), parameters are provided by the caller of the workflow interface.
 In subsequent steps within the workflow, the framework gathers values for input parameters from the `AgenticScope`.
 The output from each agent or workflow is added to the `AgenticScope` (using the agent's `outputName` setting).
 The output from a workflow is typically the output of the last agent in the workflow.
 When building the agent/workflow, you can also specify an output method, which will be run after the response from the agent/workflow is created — this is particularly useful for parallel workflows, to customize what to fill into the corresponding `outputName` for that agent/workflow.

 ## What are we going to build?